xcube-dev/xcube/docs/source/cli/xcube_patch.rst

 ::

-    Usage: xcube patch [OPTIONS] CUBE
+    Usage: xcube patch [OPTIONS] DATASET

-      Patch and consolidate the metadata of an xcube dataset CUBE.
+      Patch and consolidate the metadata of a dataset.

-      CUBE can be either a local filesystem path or a URL.
-It must point to either a Zarr dataset (*.zarr) or an xcube multi-level dataset (*.levels).
+      DATASET can be either a local filesystem path or a URL.
+It must point to either a Zarr dataset (*.zarr) or a xcube multi-level dataset (*.levels).
       Additional storage options for a given protocol may be passed by the OPTIONS option.

+      In METADATA, the special attribute value "__delete__" can be used to remove that attribute from dataset or array metadata.

     Options:
       --metadata METADATA  The metadata to be patched.
 Must be a JSON or YAML file